Guyda Armstrong

 Research students

 I am currently involved in the supervision for two PhDs in the fields of early modern multilingual translation and medieval Italian visual culture and Dante's Commedia, with recent students completing PhDs in comparative Dante studies, book history, Venetian print culture, early modern French philosophical thought, and digital museology.
-I have also supervised undergraduate and postgraduate dissertations in medieval studies, translation studies, photography, popular music, and modern Italian narrative.
+I have also supervised undergraduate and postgraduate dissertations in medieval studies, translation studies, photography, popular music, gender and race under Italian colonialism, and modern Italian narrative.

 I am available to supervise doctoral research in any of my areas of expertise, especially textual and media studies, Boccaccio and Italian premodern literature, and translation and media.

-My award-winning course ITAL30431 deals with the technological and cultural history of Dante's Divine Comedy in its many forms from manuscript to new media.
-In 2011/12 this course was a pilot for a major new digital teaching initiative, the SCARLET project, which aimed to bring Special Collections into the age of the app.
+My course on the technological and cultural history of Dante's Divine Comedy has pioneered many different digital approaches.
+In 2011/12 it was a pilot for the SCARLET Augmented Reality project, which aimed to bring Special Collections into the age of the app.
 SCARLET received a number of awards for innovation in teaching, including runner-up for the ALT-C Learning Technology of the Year in 2012, and the Innovation in Higher Education award 2013.
 We were also nominated for the Outstanding Higher Education Technology of the Year at the Times Higher Education Awards 2013.

 Biography